PAUL34913/msp1-cv/README.md

 -   All button hover states now uniform
 -   All social link hover states now blue
 -   Fixed footer layout all pages
+-   Added ARIA attributes to all social icon links, all pages

 ## Known Bugs